Check out these FAQs.

-A: Yes, we work with many school districts and charter schools to provide our courses to their students.
-If you are a school administrator and want to dialogue about providing our courses to your students, or if you are a parent wanting us to become a vendor at the school your student attends, please Contact us.
+A: Yes, we work with many school districts and charter schools to provide our courses to students tuition-free.
+If you are a school administrator and want to dialogue about providing our courses to your students, or if you are a parent wanting us to become a vendor at the school your student attends, please contact us.

 A: No. Williamsburg Academy’s policy on religion is exactly that stated in the First Amendment to the United States Constitution.
 Williamsburg does not endorse, promote, or favor any religion over others, nor will it ever do so.
 At the same time, Williamsburg will not prohibit the free exercise of religion by any student.
 We enjoy a free flow of ideas where diversity of religious views is valued and where students share their opinions openly and learn to understand and respect disparate world views.

 A: Williamsburg Academy does not discriminate on the basis of race, ethnic origin, sex, or religion.
 We welcome diversity in our programs and strive to have students of high moral character from diverse races, ethnicities, and religions.
 Understanding and embracing diversity is a key characteristic for leaders seeking a liberal education.

 A: Yes.
 We believe that every Williamsburg student has the ability to be a leader and change the world in a meaningful way.
 We expect our students to act accordingly.
 We expect every student to treat others with dignity and respect at all times, and to be truthful in all they say and do.